THEMATIC WORKING GROUP

 Leads

-• Dave Kendal, University of Melbourne, Australia
+• Dave Kendal, Future Nature, Australia

 • Brenda Lin, The Commonwealth Scientific and Industrial Research Organisation (CSIRO)